-We may offer, from time to time, up to \$500,000,000 of shares of our common stock, on terms to be determined at the time of the offering.
-Our common stock may be offered at prices and on terms to be disclosed in one or more prospectus supplements.
-The offering price per share of our common stock, less any underwriting commissions and discounts or agency fees paid by us, will not be less than the net asset value per share of our common stock at the time of the offering.
+We may offer, from time to time, up to \$500,000,000 of our securities, on terms to be determined at the time of the offering.
+Our securities may be offered at prices and on terms to be disclosed in one or more prospectus supplements.

-Our common stock may be offered directly to one or more purchasers by us or through agents designated from time to time by us, or to or through underwriters or dealers.
-The prospectus supplement relating to the offering will disclose the terms of the offering, including the name or names of any agents or underwriters involved in the sale of our common stock by us, the purchase price, and any fee, commission or discount arrangement between us and our agents or underwriters or among our underwriters or the basis upon which such amount may be calculated.
+Our securities may be offered directly to one or more purchasers by us or through agents designated from time to time by us, or to or through underwriters or dealers.
+The prospectus supplement relating to the offering will disclose the terms of the offering, including the name or names of any agents or underwriters involved in the sale of our securities by us, the purchase price, and any fee, commission or discount arrangement between us and our agents or underwriters or among our underwriters or the basis upon which such amount may be calculated.
 See "Plan of Distribution."
-We may not sell any of our common stock directly or through agents, underwriters or dealers without delivery of a prospectus supplement describing the method and terms of the offering of our common stock.
+We may not sell any of our securities directly or through agents, underwriters or dealers without delivery of a prospectus supplement describing the method and terms of the offering of our securities.

-Set forth below is additional information regarding the offering of our common stock:
+Set forth below is additional information regarding the offering of our securities:

-NASDAQ Global Select Market symbol Investment advisory fees We intend to use substantially all of the net proceeds from the sale of our common stock to make investments in small and mid-sized companies in accordance with our investment objective and strategies described in this prospectus, and for general corporate purposes.
+NASDAQ Global Select Market symbol Investment advisory fees We intend to use substantially all of the net proceeds from the sale of our securities to make investments in small and mid-sized companies in accordance with our investment objective and strategies described in this prospectus, and for general corporate purposes.
 We may also use a portion of the net proceeds to reduce any of our outstanding borrowings.
 Pending such use, we will invest the net proceeds primarily in high quality, short-term debt securities consistent with our business development company election and our election to be taxed as a RIC.
 See "Use of Proceeds."